 However, if a family decides to apply and if deemed eligible, based on family income and family size, families can be provided tuition on a sliding fee scale.
-When completing the Early Childhood application, please also provide your latest tax information, i.e. W2, 1099 and a current pay stub to the Director of Special Education.
+When completing the Early Childhood application, please also provide your latest tax information, i.e. W2, 1099 and a current pay stub to the Early Childhood program secretary.
+She will then submit it for approval.

 A tuition envelope is distributed at the beginning of the year.
 The office will record your payment on the front section and return it to you each month.
 Please make all checks payable to "Town of Somerset".
-Tuitions may be dropped off at either North Elementary School or Chace Street Elementary school office.
-Please be sure to use the tuition envelope provided or put in a plain envelope with your child's name, and the teacher's name.
+Tuition payments being made with check or money order may be dropped off at either the North Elementary School office or the Chace Street Elementary school office.
+Cash payments will only be accepted at the Chace Street School Office.
+Payment envelopes should not be placed in the student folders or handed to the teachers.
+Please be sure to use the tuition envelope provided or a plain envelope with your child's and the teacher's name written on it.

-Tuition is collected September through May, with the first payment to be made before/on your child's first day of school.
-Thereafter, all payments are due before the 1st of the month.If payment is not received before the first of the month, a late notice will be sent home with your child.
+Tuition is collected September through May, with the first payment to be made on or before your child's first day of school.
+Thereafter, all payments are due by the 1st of the month.
+If payment is not received by the first of the month, a late notice will be sent home with your child.
 Important: A late fee of \$25.00 will be assessed after the 15th of the month and a \$50.00 late fee will be assessed after the 30th (or last day of the month)